 Check all experience and education that apply to you and your farming partnersInformal apprenticeship, General farming (less than 3 years), Other experience/license/agriculture or business training

 Briefly describe your current occupation(s) and responsibilities and list previous agricultural employment and experiences.
-If you are currently farming or ranching, please state the size, type(s), and location of the operation.I have been living on a 70 acre farm outside Ronan for over 6 years where I've had the opportunity for informal apprenticeship from my father in law who has over 50 years experience farming and ranching.
-He farms wheat, hay and alfalfa and has been teaching me about managing these crops as well as pasture management, irrigation, weed and pest control.
+If you are currently farming or ranching, please state the size, type(s), and location of the operation.I have been living on a farm outside Ronan for over 10 years where I've had the opportunity for informal apprenticeship from a farmer who has over 50 years experience farming and ranching.
+He farms wheat, hay and alfalfa and has been teaching me about crop and pasture management, irrigation, weed and pest control.
 I've taken agricultural classes through Annie's project and the NRCS covering aspects of farming from financials, insurance, employee management and more.
-I have several local mentors available to me that farm vegetables, medicinal and indigenous plants, and orchards as I've networked within the local community and attended many of the local NRCS sponsored farm walks and gotten to know some of the small farmers in my area.
+I have several mentors available to me that farm vegetables, medicinal and indigenous plants, and orchards as I've networked extensively within the local community.

 Please elaborate on the type(s) of agricultural operation you plan on running.Montana has an abundance of medicinal plants, almost half of the over 3000 identified medicinal plants are indigenous to our state as well as several hundred more that have been introduced in the past couple hundred years.
-Cultivating several of the most popular varieties for commercial use is one of my goals as well as garlic, onions, edible perennial's, berries, table grapes and developing an orchard with a focus on heirloom varieties for propagation as well as for markets and/or u-pick.
+Cultivating several of the most popular varieties for commercial use is one of my goals as well as vegetables, edible perennial's, berries, table grapes. and an orchard for markets and u-pick.

-Elaborate on the farming practices you plan on using.I plan to use sustainable methods drawn from organic and permaculture practices that preserve farmland, don't damage nearby habitats and reduce or eliminate the need for outside resources like synthetic fertilizers, herbicides and pesticides.
+Elaborate on the farming practices you plan on using.I plan to use sustainable methods drawn from organic and permaculture practices that preserve farmland, don't damage nearby habitats and reduce, and hopefully eliminate, the need for outside resources like synthetic fertilizers, herbicides and pesticides.

-A small flock of sheep and pigs will be integrated primarily for weed management but also for fiber, food and fertilizer.
+I plan to have a small flock of sheep and pigs, which will be integrated for weed management, fiber, food and fertilizer.